smeade/programming-elixir-book-notes/chapter7:ListsAndRecursion/readme.md

   def span(from, to) when from <= to do: [ from | span(from + 1, to) ]
 ```

 Is like saying `while from <= to...`.
+I don't think this is the intent, but it's how my brain saw it at first.
 Just be sure to have another function that captures the other cases `when from > to`.
-Or even better, treat the recursive part as the general case and remove the `when` from it.
+The Elixir way though is to treat the recursive part as the general case and remove the `when` from it.

 ```Elixir
 # stop recursion when from > to